-In the event that your vehicle’s alloy wheels incur any scratches, scuff marks, deterioration, or curb rash, your wheels will probably need repair to keep them looking fresh and furbished.
+In the event that your vehicle’s alloy wheels incur any scratches, scuff marks, deterioration, or curb rash, your wheels will probably need to be repaired to keep them looking fresh and furbished.

 Alloy wheel repair requires our technicians to sand down any scratches or scuffs or to use any metal fillers for deep scratches and dents.
 Either as a result of the sanding or from damage, your alloy wheels may need to have a new finish coating applied to make it match its corresponding wheels.

-If you want to make your alloy wheels look brand-new, all you have to do is schedule an appointment by giving us a call or scheduling online.
-On the day of your appointment, you will bring your vehicle in to our body shop.
-From there, our technicians will do a thorough inspection of the wheels to see how they should proceed.
+If you want to make your alloy wheels look brand new, all you have to do is schedule an appointment by giving us a call or scheduling online.
+On the day of your appointment, you’ll bring in your vehicle to one of our collision centers.
+There, our technicians will do a thorough inspection of the wheels to see how they should proceed.

-Once they’ve come up with a proper repair solution, they will ask for your permission to go ahead with necessary repairs.
-Depending on the damage to your wheels, they will perform slightly different procedures.
+Once they’ve come up with a proper repair solution, they’ll ask your permission to go ahead with the necessary repairs.
+Depending on the damage to your wheels, they’ll perform slightly different procedures.
 In the event that deformation to the wheels has occurred, our team will use the proper tools to repair them.

-Most commonly though, our technicians will sand or buff out any scratches or scuffs to bring them back to like-new condition.
-From there, they will fill in any deep scratches with metal filler or add a new coat of finish to the wheels to make them shine.
+Most commonly, though, our technicians will sand or buff out any scratches or scuffs to bring the wheels back to like-new condition.
+Then, they’ll fill in any deep scratches with metal filler or add a new coat of finish to the wheels to make them shine.